NeDS-Lab/mjqm-simulator/docs/extend/distributions.md

 The sampler is a header-only class that generates random numbers following the distribution.
 Its location is in the `mjqm-samplers` group of the `math` group.

-The loader is a function to read the distribution parameters from the TOML configuration file and creates the sampler object.
+The loader is a function to read the distribution parameters from the TOML^[Read *Tom's Obvious Minimal Language* (TOML) definition at https://toml.io/en/] configuration file and creates the sampler object.

 # Adding a new distribution

-If you want to add a new distribution to the simulator, you need to follow these 4 (high-level) steps:
+If you want to add a new distribution to the simulator, you need to follow these four (high-level) steps:

 1. Create a new class in the `mjqm-samplers` lib, that extends the `DistributionSampler` class and implements all required methods.
 2. Add the new distribution to the `mjqm-samplers/samplers.h` imports.